simontree/travelsiteOnlyBackend/readme.md

-# Express Server for webapp to organize travel-journeys
+# Express Server for webapp to organize travels

 Backend for web-app frontend: